william-wei-zhu/insight-facilitator/README.md

 # Insight Facilitator

 Insight Facilitator generates profound insights and thought-provoking discussion questions for any book or movie.
-Powered by OpenAI GPT-4o with AWS Bedrock as a backup option, it uses a system of autonomous AI agents working together to deliver a comprehensive analysis.
+Powered by OpenAI GPT-4o, it uses a streamlined system of autonomous AI agents to deliver a focused analysis tailored to the specific media type.

 ## How It Works